dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 collective silk.
 That's because it's likely for someone to mete out justice against another in response.
-So, wrongful actions or violence are likely to exponentiate and whenever one does this against another, the likelyhood of it happening again increases.
+So, wrongful actions or violence are likely to exponentiate and whenever one does this against another, the likelihood of it happening again increases.

 What I fear most is waking up to a world where it becomes difficult for anyone to survive and retain a clean cloth.
 There are places like